Understanding zealous diff3 style in Git conflicts

 or master

-, but developers can create new branches for features, bug fixes, or experiments.
-These branches allow developers to work on changes independently from the main line of development.
+- developers create new branches for features, bug fixes, or experiments.
+These branches allow developers to work on the code independently from the main line of development.

 When the work on a branch is complete, it is merged back e.g. into the main